Best Tips for Submitting a Diversity Scholarship Application

 Be Authentic

-Maybe you feel like your story isn’t interesting enough or that you don’t have a story at all.
+Maybe your story isn’t interesting enough, or you don’t have a story at all.
 However, it is never advisable to copy or make up stories.
 The whole idea of these essays is for the scholarship and admission committee to understand you better.

-Besides, they have read thousands of essays and can spot a fake one without blinking an eye.
+Besides, they have read thousands of essays and can spot a fake one without blinking.
 So, be authentic and put yourself out.

 Be Sensitive

-When you are talking about diversity you need to be sensitive.
-Talk only about your experience and cite studies to make your point if need be.
+When discussing diversity, you need to be sensitive.
+Talk only about your experience and cite studies to support your point.

-But, equating your experiences to others or exaggerating your situation is not going to help.
+However equating your experiences to others or exaggerating your situation will not help.
 Make sure you are not playing down any community.

 Start Early And Proofread Many Times